safeledger logo

 Several upcoming policies and economic measures will impact companies operating in Dubai free zones:

-• Implementation of 15% Minimum Top-Up Tax: From January 2025, multinational companies with global revenue over €750 million are subject to a 15% minimum corporate tax, aligning Dubai with OECD global tax standards.
+• 15% Minimum Top-Up Tax: From Jan 2025, MNCs with €750M+ global revenue face a 15% minimum corporate tax.

 In the end, it’s crucial to take note of the latest updates and trends going on around the nation.